-First, co-speech gestures are produced simultaneously with speech, and trigger cosuppositions, which crucially project from embedded environments in much the same way that standard presuppositions do.
+Importantly, cosuppositions project from embedded environments in much the same way that standard presuppositions do.
 Take the standard presupposition of the factive attitude verb regret, as in (5).
 If we embed the trigger under negation, as in (5b), the presupposition that X quit projects, such that the negative statement still presupposes that X quit.
 That is, the presupposition does not seem to be affected by the negation, leading to its well-known behavior of projection.
-There is also experimental evidence that in the scope of quantifiers like none, presuppositions project universally (Chemla, 2009); that is, (5c) presupposes that each of the relevant students quit.
+There is also experimental evidence that in the scope of quantifiers like none, presuppositions project 'universally' (Chemla 2009); that is, (5c) presupposes that each of the relevant students quit.

-- (5) Standard presuppositions - a.
+- (5) Standard presuppositions

+- a.
 X regrets quitting.

+- => x quit

-Presupposes: x quit - b.
+- b.
 X doesn't regret quitting.

+- => x quit

-Presupposes: x quit - c.
+- c.
 None of my students regrets quitting.

-Presupposes: Each of my students quit
+- => Each of my students quit

 Schlenker (2018a,b) observes that co-speech gestures trigger something very similar to presuppositions.
 The sentence (6a), with the UP gesture co-occurring with the words uses the stairs triggers the inference that if x uses the stairs, x goes up.
 And according to Schlenker, this cosupposition also projects, like presuppositions do.
 Thus, the negative (6b) with the UP gesture co-occurring with use the stairs still presupposes that if x were to use the stairs, x would go up.
-Like standard presuppositions, cosuppositions
+Like standard presuppositions, cosuppositions also project from the scope of quantifiers.
+So the quantified (6c) presupposes that for all of the students, if they use the stairs, it's to go up.